hkaimio/getdataproj/Readme.md

 ## Usage

-Execute the __run_analysis.r__ script in the top directory of the data set.
+Execute the __run_analysis.r__ script with working directory set to  top directory of the data set.
 Results will be stored in file __summary.txt__ and also in R variable summary.